SamuraiSafe was designed with security and simplicity as primary goals.

 Each encrypted object includes a secure hash (HMAC), so corruption of an entry or password is detected (and the impact of any such corruption is limited).

-If you use iCloud sync, additional layers of encryption are applied by Apple while the data transits the network and whilst stored on Apple's iCloud servers.
+SamuraiSafe can use iCloud Drive or manual iTunes sync.
+If you use iCloud sync, additional layers of encryption are applied by Apple while the data transits the network and whilst stored on Apple’s iCloud servers.

-iCloud use is entirely optional, so you maintain complete control over your private information.
+iCloud use is entirely optional, so you maintain control over your private information.
 Your encrypted password safe only resides where you permit it.

 Please note that Touch ID has been compromised with dummy fingerprints.
 Also, if you jailbreak your device, you disable core protection mechanisms, and the ease of extracting private information from the running application (or one masquerading as it) becomes dramatically easier.